daviddenton/zeit/README.md

 Sets a pre-execution predicate, which will cancel all rescheduling once it returns false.

 #####until((err, result) -> boolean) -> schedule item builder
-Sets a post-execution predicate, which will cancel all rescheduling once it returns false.
+Sets a post-execution predicate, which will cancel all rescheduling once it returns true.
 The last execution error and result are passed to this predicate, so asserting on these values is possible.

 ####Examples: